 Design Interactive Celebrates 20th Anniversary with Logo Redesign

-Design Interactive, Inc (DI) is a female owned technology company located in Orlando, FL.
 Recently celebrating 20 years in business, the company decided they wanted to embark on a logo redesign.
-Previously, DI focused mainly on government projects however, in 2018 the company set their sights on expanding into developing commercial products.
+For the past 20 years DI has developed, designed and facilitated augmented, mixed and virtual reality technologies for various clients.
+Additionally, DI also provides UX/UI consultation for companies looking to expand upon their DI focused mainly on government projects however, in 2018 the company set their sights on expanding into developing commercial products.

 First on the agenda was to redesign the company logo.
 I met with Design Interactive’s Art Director, Ed Cross, to learn the motivation and process behind the company logo redesign.